 Cohuna District Hospital abides by the Local Jobs First Act 2003 - FRD 25D.
-In 2020/21 there were no contracts to which the Act applied.
+In 2021/22 a tender was released where the builders submitting bids had to prepare a Local Jobs First report to the Industry Capability Network (ICN).

 Gender Equality Act 2020